Language: EN

 Disadvantages

-• Performance: dynamic operations can be slower due to the need to resolve types at runtime.
+• Performance: dynamic operations may be slower due to the need to resolve types at runtime.

 Using dynamic is especially useful when working with COM libraries where types are not known at compile time: